wbuchanan/crossvalidate/README.md

 ```

 ## TODO
-- [ ] Adjust classify.ado to get the values from the outcome in some way and use
-those values to test the equality of the individual prediction probability vars
-with the max probability to set the class value.
-- [ ] Figure out why classify.ado seems to work independently, but not so well
-when called from xv in the multinomial context
+- [x] Test whether the `noall` option is present when using a training
+proportion of 1 and k > 1 folds.
+Will need to pass the `noall` option for the
+user or throw an error message requiring them to do it.
+- [x] Add additional examples to the xv help file and xvloo helpfile.
+- [x] Add information about the split proportions to xv and xvloo.
+- [x] Remove requirement for pstub and if pstub or split are provided have that
+trigger the retain option automatically for users
+- [x] Add some additional clarification about the retain option.
 - [ ] Standardize language in help files
-- [ ] Finish writing test cases for Mata functions
+- [x] Finish writing test cases for Mata functions
 - [ ] Finish writing test cases for ADO commands
 - [ ] Update the syntax information in the README to match the current state of
 the commands